TanStack/form/docs/guides/validation.md

 ## Preventing invalid forms from being submitted

+The `onChange`, `onBlur` etc... callbacks are also run when the form is submitted and submission is be blocked if the form is invalid.

 The form state object has a `canSubmit` flag that is false when any field is invalid and the form has been touched (`canSubmit` is true until the form has been touched, even if some fields are "technically" invalid based on their `onChange`/`onBlur` props).

 You can subscribe to it via `form.Subscribe` and use the value in order to, for example, disable the submit button when the form is invalid (in practice, disabled buttons are not accessible, use `aria-disabled` instead).